Joemusarurwa/About-a-string/README.md

 If you choose, its is to do the following:

-    -Create a function that will create number words, characters and spaces
+    -Create a function that will count the number of words, characters and spaces

-    -What is this "string" backwards?
+    -What is this "string" spelt backwards?

     -How many spaces does this string have?